hardbyte/common-expression-language/README.md

 ## Plan

-- Write a very basic CEL parser in Rust (using Chumsky)
+- Write a very basic CEL Lexer/Parser in Rust (using Chumsky)
-- Evaluate the Chumsky AST by implementing a basic Treewalk interpreter
+- Evaluate the parsed CEL AST by implementing a basic Treewalk interpreter

 ### Extensions